CodeYourFuture/curriculum/content/js3/blocks/updating-state/index.md

     1=''
 +++

 How can we filter our film data and update the state?
 First we need a {{<tooltip title="state">}} State means the state of the data that drives an application's logic and UI.
 State changes over time in response to interactions with our data.
-Our UI reacts to changes in state. {{</tooltip>}}
+Our UI reacts to changes in state. {{</tooltip>}} .
+We need to keep track of the current state of our application, so our we can tell our UI just to show "whatever is in the state".
+In this way, we simplify our UI code by making it a function of the state.

 So let's create a state object to hold our film data: